Course Developer & Facilitator

 Teacher capabilities in ICT is an advantage but not necessarily pivotal to success.
 What matters is that you have reasonably good ICT capabilities, a positive attitude, and have planned really thoughtfully and creatively to deliver a great lesson with rich teaching and learning experiences in the early childhood education classroom.
 It is not possible to ever be fully ICT capable with the rapid increase of developments in society, but if you look at this with a positive attitude towards learning alongside children you will be able to model the attributes of a lifelong learner!

-An Integrated Approach to Integrating Digital Technologies across the Early Childhood Education Curriculum
+An Integrated Approach to Integrating Technologies in Early Childhood Education

 Teaching an integrated curriculum is nothing new to you as an early childhood educator, but if you are to integrate ICT effectively into the curriculum then you will need a good understanding of ICT concepts and their relation to other areas of the curriculum.